Fantastic and innovative Galapagos experience

 Meals onboard the Cormorant are either served in the elegant indoor dining room or when weather and sea-conditions allow, on the upper deck where there's an al fresco bar and tables.
 Most meals are buffet-style.
 Guests can help themselves to purified water and teas, coffees and hot chocolate.

 Onboard facilities include a spacious air-conditioned living room and library, indoor bar and dining room, and alfresco dining area and bar.
 The top deck has sunbeds as well as a jacuzzi.
-There are kayaks and snorkeling equipment and shortie wetsuits available for guests to use.
+There are kayaks and snorkelling equipment and shortie wetsuits available for guests to use.
 The crew includes one bilingual Galapagos Park naturalist guide.

 The Galapagos Islands are a must for wildlife lovers who will be enthralled by the curious nature of many of the unique inhabitants such as Blue footed Boobies, Galapagos penguins, giant tortoises and sea-lions.
 Being in the Galapagos is much like a safari, the crew includes a bilingual Galapagos National Park Naturalist Guide who will explain the fantastic flora and fauna that you will see on the islands.
-Your day is likely to include a couple of different visits on one particular island which are reached by inflatable rubber zodiacs and most days include snorkeling which is one of the highlights of a trip (wetsuits are provided free of charge onboard the Cormorant).
+Your day is likely to include a couple of different visits on one particular island which are reached by inflatable rubber zodiacs and most days include snorkelling which is one of the highlights of a trip (wetsuits are provided free of charge onboard the Cormorant).
 If you are an active enthusiast, certain islands offer more adventure than others such as longer hikes or cave rapelling, but otherwise the Galapagos is a gentle experience.

 Since the length of cruise varies and the visits to the islands are strictly regulated to ensure minimal impact on the wildlife, it is important for us to know if there are any particularly animals that you would like to see because they are not on all of the islands.